Big Merino

-The Big Merino is a 15.2 m tall concrete statue of a merino ram located in Goulburn, New South Wales, Australia.
-It was modelled after Rambo, a stud ram that lived on a local property, “Bullamallita”.
+The Big Merino is a 15.2 m tall statue of a merino ram located in Goulburn, New South Wales, Australia.
+It was modelled after Rambo, a stud ram that lived on a local property, "Bullamallita".

-The Big Merino was built near the Hume Highway (Cowper Street) in 1985.

-The complex was opened in Cowper Street, on 20 September 1985 by John Brown who was the federal minister for sport, recreation and tourism.
+The Big Merino was unveiled on 20 September 1985 by John Brown, the federal minister for sport, recreation and tourism.
 The idea was originally conceived by brothers Attila and Louis Mokany.
-The Big Merino was constructed by Adelaide builder Glenn Senner and took six months to build.
-The frame is steel, covered and shaped with wire mesh, sprayed and detailed in reinforced concrete.
+The statue was constructed by Adelaide builder Glenn Senner and took six months to build.
+The frame is steel, covered and shaped with wire mesh, and sprayed and detailed with glassfibre-reinforced concrete.
 The architect was Gary Dutallis.

-In 1992 the highway rerouted to bypass the town of Goulburn, which resulted in 40 fewer busloads of tourists visiting the Big Merino each day.
-On 26 May 2007, the Big Merino was moved to a location closer to the new Hume Highway to increase visitor numbers, and is now located near the freeway interchange at a service station.
+The statue was originally situated on Goulburn's Cowper Street, which then formed part of the Hume Highway.
+In 1992, the highway was rerouted to bypass the town, which resulted in 40 fewer busloads of tourists visiting the Big Merino each day.
+On 26 May 2007, it was moved closer to the new Hume Highway to increase visitor numbers.
+It is now located near the freeway interchange at a service station.

 Inside the Big Merino is a gift shop, an exhibition on the history of wool in Australia, and an observatory in the ram's eyes.